You found our list of the best online team building games for remote teams.

 - The first player to complete the game board with 100% accuracy is the winner.

 For Sudoku Throw-down, you can easily up the competitive spirit by including prizes for the top three finishers.
 I recommend nerd-friendly prizes like more Sudoku puzzles, science kits and white boards.

-Something in common is a connection game you can play during virtual happy hours, video conference calls and similar.
+Something in common is an icebreaker game that works on video conference calls and similar.
 To play, first organize your attendees into manageable sized groups of four or five people and gently push them into breakout rooms.
 Each group has the goal of finding three similarities they have in common with other members of that group.
 For example, “we all have cats, no-one was born in Chicago and we loved Hamilton.”

 Pictionary is a fun game where some people draw while other people guess what the drawing could be.
 The game includes elements of improv, creative thinking, competition and more.

-You can play an online game for remote teams that is similar to Pictionary:
+You can play online games for virtual teams that are similar to Pictionary:

 - Divide your people into breakout rooms.

 - Have each person in each room draw three clues.
 You can use this random word generator do return three nouns.

 - Teams accumulate 1 point for each drawing someone on the team guesses correctly.
 Teams get no points for any clues that players skip or do not guess correctly.

 - After 15 minutes, return everyone to the main room and compare scores.